-[11] The applicant, to date, has not delivered a replying affidavit, notwithstanding the fact that an answering affidavit has been filed by NWK, in which it takes issue with the applicant on the Rule 30 application.

-- [12] Only the first stage of the two-stage process adumbrated in Afrocentrics supra merits consideration.
+- [11] The applicants, to date, have not delivered a replying affidavit, notwithstanding the fact that an answering affidavit has been filed by NWK, in which it takes issue with the applicants on the Rule 30 application. - [12] Only the first stage of the two-stage process adumbrated in Afrocentrics supra merits consideration.
 The complaint in the first Rule 30(2) notice speaks to the financial inability of the applicants to secure funds to deliver a written plea.
 The financial woes of the applicants to secure funds to deliver a written plea, is no bar to NWK taking the next procedural step in the litigation process.
-Otherwise stated, the applicant being hamstrung from complying with the Rules in delivering its written plea, and being ipso facto barred from doing so, cannot be construed as implying that NWK is by implication barred from taking the next step in the litigation process. - [13] NWK in proceeding with the next step in the litigation process which is an application for default judgment is in accordance with the Rules and does not constitute an irregularity.
-The first complaint is not a complaint of the kind envisaged by Rule 30(2) and therefore stands to be dismissed.
+Otherwise stated, the applicant being hamstrung from complying with the Rules in delivering its written plea, and being ipso facto barred from doing so, cannot be construed as implying that NWK is by implication barred from taking the next step in the litigation process.

+[13] NWK in proceeding with the next step in the litigation process which is an application for default judgment is in accordance with the Rules and does not constitute an irregularity.
+The first complaint is not a complaint of the kind envisaged by Rule 30(2).